S2/03. Convergence

 3.8 Mae West

-Summer 1998, Mae's & Nia's apartment
+Summer 1998, Mae's & Naiah's apartment, San Myshuno

 Since Mae knew about Jenny Brandenburg frequently visiting Herbert, the sports teacher spooked around in Mae's head.
-She was dying to talk it over with Nia, but she had to be patient since she didn't want Mariella nor the boys with their stupid comments to overhear.
+She was dying to talk it over with Naiah, but she had to be patient since she didn't want Mariella nor the boys with their stupid comments to overhear.

 Just before she closed the door, she couldn't resist a sudden whim, though: